Some similarities to : Wild Carrot (Daucus carota) but that has longer bracts (and no bracteoles) and they are pinnately divided.

 There are 3 sub-species:

-Fool's Parsley (Aethusa cynapium subsp. elata) The tallest at up to 2m.
-Lacks grooved stems.
+Fool's Parsley (Aethusa cynapium ssp. elata) The tallest at up to 2m.
+The stems lack grooves.
 Leaf-segments narrower than the other two ssp.
 Seen occasionally on Jersey, West Kent and Cambridgeshire.
 The least common, but might become established.

 Fool's Parsley derives its name from being mis-recognised as